ZaL-70/COMP1004-DBI-CW2/README.md

 ### CSS

 Modifications for responsiveness:
-- Modified lines 74-120 redefine some of the html classes/elements to change the look when the screen is 500px or less
+- Modified lines 74-120 of cw2styles.css to redefine some of the html classes/elements to change the look when the screen is 500px or less

 ### JavaScript